 Stein MF, Lang S, Winkler TH, Deinzer A, Erber S, Nettelbeck DM, Naschberger E, Jochmann R, Stürzl M, Slany RK, Werner T, Steinkasserer A, Knippertz I

-CD83 is one of the best-known surface marker for fully mature dendritic cells (DCs) and its cell type- and maturation-specific regulation makes the CD83 promoter an interesting tool for the genetic modulation of DCs.
-To determine the mechanisms regulating this DC- and maturation-specific CD83 expression, ChIP-on-chip-microarray-, biocomputational-, reporter-, EMSA- and ChIP-analyses were performed.
-These studies led to the identification of a ternary transcriptional activation complex composed of an upstream regulatory element, a minimal promoter and an enhancer which in this arrangement have not been reported for any other gene so far.
-Notably, these DNA regions contain a complex framework of IRF- and NFkB-transcription factor binding sites mediating their arrangement.
-Mutation of any of the IRF-binding sites resulted in a significant loss of promoter activity, whereas over-expression of NFkB-transcription factors clearly enhanced transcription.
-We identified IRF-1, IRF-2, IRF-5, p50, p65 and cRel to be involved in regulating maturation-specific CD83 expression in DCs.
-Therefore, the characterization of this promoter complex contributes not only to the knowledge on DC-specific gene regulation, but also suggests the involvement of a transcriptional module with binding sites separated into distinct regions in transcriptional activation as well as cell type- and maturation-specific transcriptional targeting of DCs.
+CD83 is one of the best-known surface markers for fully mature dendritic cells (mature DCs), and its cell-type- and maturation-specific regulation makes the CD83 promoter an interesting tool for the genetic modulation of DCs.
+To determine the mechanisms regulating this DC- and maturation-specific CD83 expression, chromatin immunoprecipitation (ChIP)-on-chip microarray, biocomputational, reporter, electrophoretic mobility shift assay (EMSA), and ChIP analyses were performed.
+These studies led to the identification of a ternary transcriptional activation complex composed of an upstream regulatory element, a minimal promoter, and an enhancer, which have not been reported in this arrangement for any other gene so far.
+Notably, these DNA regions contain a complex framework of interferon regulatory factor (IRF)- and NF-κB transcription factor-binding sites mediating their arrangement.
+Mutation of any of the IRF-binding sites resulted in a significant loss of promoter activity, whereas overexpression of NF-κB transcription factors clearly enhanced transcription.
+We identified IRF-1, IRF-2, IRF-5, p50, p65, and cRel to be involved in regulating maturation-specific CD83 expression in DCs.
+Therefore, the characterization of this promoter complex not only contributes to the knowledge of DC-specific gene regulation but also suggests the involvement of a transcriptional module with binding sites separated into distinct regions in transcriptional activation as well as cell-type- and maturation-specific transcriptional targeting of DCs.